jullanggit/spicetify-star-ratings/README.md

 * [] option to show rateyourmusic ratings
 * [] option to upload ratings to rateyourmusic (they only do albums)

+## Weighted Playback
+- Always keeps one weighted random track in queue.
+- Workaround for remote-play issues can be enabled in the settings.

+## Weighted Playlist
+- Create a weighted version of a Playlist.
+- Contains N random items from the original Playlist, weighted by their ratings.
+- Can be used as an 'offline' weighted playback.

 ## Star Rating Playlist Images

 <table>